-However, in my Roman wanderings and looking for work opportunities I contacted a local TV station called SPQR TV.
-Although my Italian was not all that brilliant then, I remember patiently sitting in the director Giuseppe Coliizzi's office for the best part of a day, watching numerous personalities coming and going with proposals for tv programmes.
-Anyway, at the end of the day Colizzi turns to me and says that since I'm still there I should come back the following day.
-Little did I realise then, but this was actually the start of a paid job in a City I had beun to fall in love with.
+Looking for better job opportunities, I contacted a local TV station called SPQR TV.
+Even though my Italian wasn't that bright, I remember sitting patiently in director Giuseppe Coliizzi's office most of the day, watching numerous personalities come and go with a variety of proposals for TV shows.
+Anyway, at the end of the day Colizzi turns to me and tells me that, since I am still there, I should come back the next day.
+I didn't realize it at that moment, but this was actually the beginning of a paid job in a city I was falling more and more in love with.

-The most interesting aspect to this was that Colizzi had put together a crew for the television station by utilising his talented editors, directors of photography and crew from his film productions.
-He had invented the Bud Spencer / Terence Hill franchise and had been very successful with it.
+The most interesting thing for me at SPQR was that Colizzi had put together a television crew using his talented editors, cinematographers and film production crew.
+Among other things he had invented the franchise Bud Spencer / Terence Hill which was very successful.

-During this period Antonio Balsamo, a successful entrepreneur in the growing post producion sector, often came to SPQR to talk to the station's staff.
-He must have been surprised by the quality of a programme that I made regularly of the Astrologer Anna Maria Semprini, because he asked me if I'd like to work for him in his new, growing post production company SBP.
+During this period, Antonio Balsamo, a successful entrepreneur in the growing post production sector, often went to SPQR to talk to the station staff, and usually said hello to me too.
+He was a television service provider.
+He must have been surprised by the quality of a program I regularly did with astrologer Anna Maria Semprini, because he asked me if I would have liked to work for him in his new and growing post production company SBP.